 It will be considered that there is a threat of insolvency if no circumstances have arisen due to which it is deemed that the debtor has become insolvent and:

 Pre-bankruptcy proceedings are urgent.
-The law stipulates that the pre-bankruptcy proceedings have to be completed within 300 days from the date of instituting the pre-bankruptcy proceedings.
-As an exception, the court may, at the debtor’s proposal, allow an extension of the time limit for additional 60 days if it deems this serves the purpose of entering into a pre-bankruptcy agreement.
+The law stipulates that the pre-bankruptcy proceedings have to be completed within 120 days from the date of instituting the pre-bankruptcy proceedings.

-The court has to decide on the proposal to institute pre-bankruptcy proceedings within eight days from the date of filing of the full proposal.
+The Court has to decide on the proposal for the opening of pre-bankruptcy proceedings within eight days from the date of submission of the complete proposal.

-The filing of a claim is carried out on a prescribed form to the competent unit of the Financial Agency within 15 days from the date of publication of the decision to institute pre-bankruptcy proceedings on the e-Court Notice Board website.
+The application for the claim is submitted on the prescribed form to the competent unit of the Financial Agency within 15 days from the date of publication of the decision on the opening of pre-bankruptcy proceedings on the e-Court Notice Board website.

 The Financial Agency (FINA) has to, on a prescribed form, create a table of filed claims and a table of disputed claims.
 The Financial Agency has to publish on the e-Court Notice Board website as follows:

-The Financial Agency has to provide to the debtor and creditor a full insight into the received documentation before its delivery to the court.
+The Financial Agency has to provide the debtor and creditor a full insight into the received documentation before its service to the court.

 Pre-bankruptcy proceedings do not affect as follows: